Upptec/pgdump_to_s3/README.md

 ## Howto restore
 Note: we use it to restore to a local db, mostly for developing purposes, so `pg_restore`-command below reflects that.

-  * After downloading, unpack using `gzip -d mydump.gz`.
+  * Download from s3, for example with aws-cli: `aws s3 cp s3://mybucket/myfolder/database_1.pgdump ./`
-  * Then: `pg_restore --verbose --clean --no-acl --no-owner -h localhost -U myuser -d mydb mydump`.
+  * Then: `pg_restore --verbose --clean --no-acl --no-owner -d postgres://myuser@localhost/database_1 database_1.pgdump`.

-Since this utility uses same name on dump as database, and we use our local username as db-user, this is would be the syntax for database `mydb`, unpacked from file `mydb.gz`:
+Since this utility uses same name on dump as database, appending `.pgdump`, and we use our local username as db-user, this is would be the syntax for database `mydb`,:

-    pg_restore --verbose --clean --no-acl --no-owner -h localhost -U $USER -d mydb mydb
+    pg_restore --verbose --clean --no-acl --no-owner -d postgres://$USER@localhost/mydb mydb.pgdump